 Sewing room quilt block patterns

-Decorate your craft room with these gorgeous sewing machine and sewing spools quilt block patterns.
+Decorate your craft room with these gorgeous sewing themed quilt block patterns.

 Look no further, your next quilting project is here!
-This set of Tools & Spools quilt block patterns are by Gracey Larson were featured in issue 89 of Love Patchwork & Quilting.
-We think they'll look fab hanging up in your sewing room.
-If you love these quilt block patterns then pick up a copy of the issue, or read on for how to make a bonus block in the series – this safety pin quilt block pattern.
-We think it would be a lovely make for baby showers and new arrivals too!
+This Tools & Spools series of quilt block patterns by Gracey Larson was featured in issue 89 of Love Patchwork & Quilting.
+We think they'll look fab hanging up in your sewing room!
+To piece some matching blocks pick up a digital copy of the issue, or read on for instructions on how to make bonus blocks from the series: here you'll find a safety pin quilt block pattern, along with a seam ripper, needle and thread, sewing pins, sewing machine and thread spools.
+You'll be able to immortalise all your fave stitchy notions in fabric!

 Check out our beginner quilting patterns and quilting templates for more quilting goodness.
 You might also like our Free star quilt block pattern, Free snowflake quilt block pattern or for a tropical twist, how about How to sew pineapple quilt blocks?